TurboWarp/docs/docs/website/return.md

 hide_table_of_contents: true
 ---

-# Custom Reporters
+# Custom Reporters (Tutorial)

 TurboWarp now supports custom reporters which lets you use any custom block in your project as a reporter, like the addition block built into Scratch.
 This is a pretty standard feature in text-based programming languages, but it can be hard to understand initially.
+Yep

 :::info
 This is an experimental new feature.
 We're expecting there to be quite a few bugs, and we will be experimenting with ways to make these easier to understand.